-The executive committee members participate in the benefits plan available in the country of their employment contract.
+The members of the executive committee participate in the benefit plans available in the country of their employment contract.
 Benefits consist mainly of retirement, insurance and healthcare plans that are designed to provide a reasonable level of protection for the employees and their dependents with respect to retirement, risk of disability, death and health.
 The members of the executive committee with a Swiss employment contract participate in the pension plan of Bossard (Bossard Personalstiftung, Zug) offered to all employees in Switzerland, in which a base compensation up to an amount of CHF 282,800 per annum is insured, as well as a supplementary plan in which earnings in excess of this limit are insured up to the maximum amount permitted by law.
-Bossard's pension benefits exceed the legal requirements of the Swiss Federal Law on Occupational Retirement, Survivors' and Disability Pension Plans (BVG) and are in line with what other international industrial companies offer.
+Bossard's pension benefits exceed the legal requirements of the Swiss federal law on occupational retirement, survivors' and disability pension plans (BVG) and are in line with what other international industrial companies offer.
 Members of the executive committee under foreign employment contracts are insured commensurately with market conditions and with their position.
 Each plan varies in line with the local competitive and legal environment and are, as a minimum, in accordance with the legal requirements of the respective country.

-In addition, executive committee members are also eligible to standard perquisites, such as a company car, seniority awards, child allowance and other benefits in kind, according to competitive market practice in their country of contract.
+In addition, members of the executive committee are also eligible to standard perquisites, such as a company car, seniority awards, child allowance and other benefits in kind, according to competitive market practice in their country of contract.
 The monetary value of these other elements of compensation is evaluated at fair value and is disclosed in the compensation tables.